-During the year 2018, the Group has opened and invested in two new restaurants (by a minority stake of approximately 24.9% in the respective holding company of each restaurant) in Guangzhou, namely Guangzhou Mango Tree Food and Beverage Co.
-Ltd. (芒果樹泰國餐廳) and Guangzhou Ten Shanghai Food and Beverage Co.
-Ltd. (十里弄堂).
-We have recorded a share of loss of associates of approximately HK\$1.2 million (2017: HK\$8,000), which was mainly attributable to the large pre-opening expenses and operating losses incurred before achieving breakeven during the initial stage of business operations for the two newly opened and invested restaurants.
-Nevertheless, we recorded management fee and pre-opening consultancy fee of approximately HK\$0.7 million (RMB 0.6 million) and HK\$1.3 million (RMB 1.1 million) from these two restaurants during the year of 2018.
-The Company will continue to closely monitor the performances of its minority stake invested restaurants.
+During the year of 2019, the Group has opened and invested in a new restaurant (by a minority stake of approximately 15.0% in the holding company of the restaurant, in Guangzhou, namely Guangzhou Mango Tree (La Perle) Food & Beverage Co.
+Ltd. (廣州芒果樹麗柏餐飲有限公司).
+We have recorded a share of loss of associates of approximately HK\$0.3 million (2018: HK\$1.2 million), which was mainly attributable to the large pre-opening expenses and operating losses incurred before achieving breakeven during the initial stage of business operations for the newly opened and an invested restaurant.
+Nevertheless, we recorded management fee and pre-opening consultancy fee of approximately HK\$1.2 million (RMB1.1 million) and HK\$0.5 million (RMB0.5 million) from those restaurants during the year of 2019.
+The Company will continue to closely monitor the performances of its minority stake invested restaurant.

-According to the original expansion plan which was disclosed in the Prospectus, two new restaurants in Guangzhou are scheduled to be opened and we may consider to invest in them also by a minority stake during the last quarter of 2018.
-There was a delay in the schedule compared with our original plan as the relevant investor and the Group are still in the process of identifying the desirable locations to open these two restaurants.
+According to the original expansion plan which was disclosed in the Prospectus, two new restaurants in Guangzhou are scheduled to be opened and we consider to invest in them also by a minority stake during the last quarter of 2018 and two restaurants in Shenzhen are scheduled to be opened and we also consider to invest in them by a minority stake during 2019.
+Save for the abovementioned Guangzhou Mango Tree (La Perle) Food & Beverage Co.
+Ltd. (廣州芒果樹麗柏餐飲有限公司) which was opened in the year of 2019, there was a delay in the schedule compared with our original plan as the relevant investors and the Group were still in the process of identifying the desirable locations to open the remaining three restaurants during the latter half of 2019.
+However, in view of the uncertainly brought by the outbreak of COVID-19 in PRC, the Group will be cautious in all investment related decisions.

-As at 31 December 2018, the Group has a cash balance of approximately HK\$41.4 million and a net cash inflow from the operating activities of approximately HK\$88.4 million during the year, we believe that the Group has sufficient cashflow to finance the originally planned new restaurant project in Hong Kong and the two new restaurant investment projects in PRC.
+As at 31 December 2019, the Group has a cash balance of approximately HK\$39.7 million and a net cash inflow from the operating activities of approximately HK\$68.5 million during the year, we believe that the Group has sufficient cashflow to finance the new restaurant investment projects in PRC, if any, on a minority stake investment basis.

-On the other hand, in view of the rapidly changing economic and politic global environment and the possible economic impacts to the Hong Kong economy, the spending power and the spending pattern of the customers may be unfavourably affected.
-The Group will be cautious in running and further expanding our business by exercising due care in identifying and examining adequate opportunities and planning for the opening and investing in new restaurants.
+The Group will be cautious in running and further expanding our business by exercising due care in identifying and examining adequate opportunities and planning for the opening and investing in new restaurants with a more conservative approach.